-- Semester 1 - 2015
+- Semester 1 - 2021

-- an examination of the local, regional and national systems;
+- local, regional and national systems;

 - the role and operation of the various spheres of government;

 - the parliamentary, executive and judicial arms of government;

 - the public and private sectors;